 If you are looking to make your financial situation even the slightest bit better, this is a good place to start.
-Some of the following things I have personally helped me.

 - Credit Scores